jjhegedus/engine-docs/source/setup-node.md

 It does not matter when you call `engine.start()` in your server file, but the earlier Engine is started the better.
 Your server will start normally and handle requests without the Engine proxy until it has fully started and is ready.

-**Step 5: Invoke your Node.js middleware function** Add the Engine middleware to your app's middleware so that your app can route requests through the Engine proxy.
+**Step 5: Invoke your Node.js middleware function**

+Add the Engine middleware to your app's middleware so that your app can route requests through the Engine proxy.
 Since the Engine middleware is what sends requests to the Engine proxy, it's important that this is your app's _first middleware_.

 The `apollo-engine` package supports the following middlewares:
 1. `expressMiddleware` – use for Express servers.
-2. `connectMiddleware` – use for Restify servers.
+2. `connectMiddleware` – use for Connect or Restify servers.
 3. `instrumentHapiServer` – use for Hapi servers.
 4. `koaMiddleware` – use for Koa servers.